I am seeing a new patient insured with Aviva, do I need to do anything?

 How do I invoice Aviva?

-Please ensure the following is billed on practice headed paper and includes the following information:
+However if this is not possible, Please submit a bill on practice headed paper and include the following information:

 - Name and address